farmountain/PhManus/readme.md

 Agents are responsible for executing specific steps in a plan.
 The `get_executor` method selects the appropriate agent based on the step type.

 ### 2. **Planning Tool**
 The `PlanningTool` manages plans, including creating, updating, and retrieving plan details.
+Plans can optionally be saved to JSON or SQLite files so they can be resumed across sessions.

 ### 3. **LLM Integration**
 The framework integrates with an LLM to generate plans and summaries.